AACR Donors and Partners

 Running Every Step for Her Mother

-Pat Sellman endured five rounds of chemotherapy to treat her metastatic triple-negative breast cancer, but the treatments were ineffective.
+rounds of five different types of chemotherapy to treat her metastatic triple-negative breast cancer, but the treatments were ineffective.
 Her daughter, Regina, took Pat to breast cancer patient conferences, hoping to learn of a new treatment that might turn Pat’s disease around.
 They discovered no such cure, however, and Pat died in February 2020.

 In her final journal entry, Pat made a plea to her daughter.
 “I know this isn’t going to be easy.
 But if you could, find a way to get all the breast cancer organizations to take stage IV metastatic triple-negative breast cancer seriously for a cure—first of all for your health and happiness, but [also for your] future children.”

 Two years after her mother’s death, Sellman still felt grief and anger.
 With a benign breast tumor removed in 2016, she felt that triple-negative breast cancer might one day affect her as well.
 At her doctor’s recommendation, she enrolled in a high-risk cancer patient program that focused on prevention, and she began investigating various research organizations before settling on AACR.
 She learned about AACR’s support for triple-negative breast cancer research and felt like she had heard “something new.”
 The more she learned, the more hopeful she became, and she shared her newfound knowledge with her mother’s siblings.